MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 The local node actively proposes on its own chain and verifies remote proposals on the corresponding remote chains.
 Separate processing loops let chains advance concurrently, while durable writes serialize the state changes that must be atomic.

+Inbound snapshot messages cannot allocate chains for arbitrary identifiers.
+A chain is reused if it already exists, but a new chain is created only for the local node or an identifier present in ledger-derived node history.
+Announcement and finalization ingress discard messages whose chain lookup is rejected.

 ### 6.4 P2P transport and relaying

 P2P streams use QUIC with TLS transport encryption.
 The TLS configuration uses an ephemeral self-signed certificate, so certificate PKI does not define node identity.
 Connecting consumers instead present a timestamped authentication message signed by their node signer, and protocol-critical messages are checked against ledger-known signer keys.
 The protocol supports directly connected relayers and consumers, plus forwarding through known relayers when the destination is not a direct neighbor.

 Messages have high- and normal-priority queues, bounded sizes, and short-lived deduplication records.
 Consensus messages include announcements, nonce commitments, challenges, responses, finalizations, transaction requests, transaction bundles, and signed graph summaries.
 The current wire protocol always uses the batch-capable announcement, commitment, challenge, response, and finalization forms, even when a snapshot contains one transaction; the legacy single-transaction CoSi message forms have been removed.
 The maximum transport message is 32 MiB.

+Point-valued CoSi commitments and challenges are decoded and checked as valid prime-order Edwards25519 points before consensus handling.
+This applies to precommitment lists and the current announcement, commitment, and full-challenge forms.

 Transaction bundles have two scheduling semantics.
 An ordinary bundle stores each unfinalized envelope, adds it to the receiver's proposal queue, and wakes that queue.
 A finalization-class bundle stores envelopes in the cache without scheduling them.
 Proposers and graph synchronization use the latter immediately before sending a finalization so the receiver can validate the snapshot without accidentally proposing the same transactions itself.
 As noted in Section 4.2, an individually requested fallback body currently returns through the ordinary single-transaction path.